tabenguyen/intelligent-binance-trader/SIMULATION_GUIDE.md

 ## Overview

-The simulation bot (`simulate_bot.py`) is a complete trading simulation system that operates with virtual balance and Twitter notifications instead of real trading and Telegram notifications.
+The simulation bot (`simulate_bot.py`) is a complete trading simulation system that operates with virtual balance and Telegram notifications to a signal group instead of real trading.

 ## Key Differences from Real Trading Bot